uc-r/uc-r.github.io/basics/index.md

 3-fit-model.R
 ```

-In R, naming conventions for variables and function are famously muddled.
+In R, naming conventions for variables and functions are famously muddled.
 They include the following:

 ```r